-The Board considers Mr. Ang Miah Khiang, a fellow with the Institute of Singapore Chartered Accountants who has extensive and practical financial management knowledge and experience, well-qualified to chair the AC.
+The Board considers Mr Ang Miah Khiang, who has extensive and practical financial management knowledge and experience, well-qualified to chair the AC.
 All members of the AC are appropriately qualified, with at least two members having the requisite financial management expertise and experience.